 At The Byre

 A wide grassed path winds its way up the hilly garden at the rear of the property, and the top is an excellent vantage point from which to watch our local bird population (don’t worry – there is a bench along the way with an equally stunning view).
 Buzzards hunt in pairs with their eerie companion calls, and the Red Kite, once almost eradicated in the UK are a common sights, with their forked tails, they swoop and glide along the valley shining reddy/gold in the sunlight.

 Our garden birds, as you would expect include house and tree sparrows; great, blue and coal tits; blackbird; song thrush, magpie and robin.
-But tree creepers, nuthatch and greater spotted woodpeckers also enjoy the wooded parts of the garden and are frequent visitors to the bird tables.
+But tree creepers, nuthatch, gold finch and greater spotted woodpeckers also enjoy the wooded parts of the garden and are frequent visitors to the bird tables.
 A number of strategically placed bird boxes encourage many of these local birds to stay and produce young.
 In the Spring and Summer, cuckoo and owls can be heard in the woods across the valley and our silent visitors, the bats flutter and swoop at dusk.

-The Summer evening skies here, are often filled with swallows as they return annually to nests built in and around The Byre and outbuildings.
+The Spring and Summer evening skies here, are often filled with swallows as they return annually to nests built in and around The Byre and outbuildings.
 They often gather on the electricity cables and chatter like budgies!

 Evidence of foxes, rabbits, badgers and hedgehogs can be found along the hedgerows, though you will be lucky to see them, as they are shy and retiring animals.

 Animal Experiences in The Beacons